Hermann-SW/FPGAs/README.md

 ## 01/09/2021
-Installed "Ubuntu 18.04.5 LTS (Bionic Beaver)" on an USB3 SSD, for installation of Xilinx (ISE Design Suite 14.7) and Altera (Intel Quartus Prime Lite) development software.
+Installed "Ubuntu 18.04.5 LTS (Bionic Beaver)" on an USB3 SSD, for installation of Xilinx (ISE Design Suite 14.7) and Altera (Intel Quartus Prime Lite 20.1) development software.

 ## 01/02/2021